|Vyacheslav (Slava) Lukinfirstname.lastname@example.org||(703) 292-7382|

 Proposals addressing multi-disciplinary topics in plasma science appropriate for Physics-led partnerships with programs in the NSF Directorates for Geosciences and Engineering, or for joint consideration with the Department of Energy, Office of Science, Fusion Energy Sciences (DOE/SC/FES) should be submitted to the NSF/DOE Partnership in Basic Plasma Science and Engineering solicitation.

 Proposals in the area of plasma physics for consideration by NSF meta-programs such as WoU-MMA [NSF PD 18-5115] and CDS&E [NSF PD 12-8084], proposals for efforts to be considered jointly with agencies other than DOE/SC/FES, and/or proposals for long-duration efforts and midscale instrumentation investments should be submitted to the Division-wide solicitation: Division of Physics: Investigator-Initiated Research Projects.

 Plasma Physics is a study of matter and physical systems whose intrinsic properties are governed by collective interactions of large ensembles of free charged particles.
 99.9% of the visible Universe is thought to consist of plasmas.
 The underlying physics of the collective behavior in plasmas has applications to space physics and astrophysics, materials science, applied mathematics, fusion science, accelerator science, and many branches of engineering.

-All of these other programs coordinate the Plasma Physics aspects of their proposal portfolio with the Plasma Physics program.
+The other NSF programs coordinate the plasma physics aspects of their proposal portfolio with the Plasma Physics program.